ENSL/ensl.org/DEVELOPMENT.md

     docker-compose exec -u web test bundle exec rspec` docker-compose exec -u web test bundle exec rspec spec/controllers/shoutmsgs_controller_spec.rb`

-## Unresolved issues
+## Unresolved issues for dev

 There are some unresolved issues to setup dev env.

 1. Make sure tmp, tmp/sockets, tmp/pids and log exist.
 1. Make sure docker has access to its dirs.
 You might have to `sudo chown -R 999:999 for` for `db/data` if you have permission issues with docker.
-1. You might have to run migrations manually.
+1. You might have to run migrations manually. `bundle exec rake db:migrate`

 ## Tips